-The Commission considers that SFM is redundant and may be counterproductive to the management of market stress events in the DWGM.
+SFM is redundant and may be counterproductive to the management of market stress events in the DWGM.
+Removing force majeure provisions is consistent with the design of the market and also clarifies the rules.
 In drawing this conclusion, the Commission has taken into account the issues raised regarding SFM, and the relationship between PFM and SFM as outlined above.